PatilSharvil/HTML-and-CSS/README.md

    - `Combinators/` - 🧬 CSS selector combinations
    - `float/` - 🏊 Float-based layouts with images

+## 🏗️ Projects

+### 🛒 Amazon Clone (`Amazon's Clone using html and css/`)
+- A simple static clone of the Amazon homepage built with HTML and CSS
+- Features a navigation bar, search bar, product cards, and a styled footer
+- Demonstrates layout, flexbox, and basic responsive design

 ## 🌟 Key Features

 - 🚀 Progressive learning path from basic to advanced concepts